BACK YARD

 Even though assailed with numerous personal impediments, my practice is centered in unceasing prayer throughout the day.
 How is that done?
 The answer is deceptively simple.
 I keep my mind on Him throughout the day and maintain the consciousness of connection with Him - but not only Him.
 I am with the entire Heavenly Court in every action and effort of the day.

 Standing, eating, sleeping, praying, doing the dishes - or taking a shower.
 In all those things and everything else, I am with them all in almost a tactile fashion.
-I feel them.
+I feel the presence of The Lord, our Blessed Mother, the saints and the angels when I pray.
 Sometimes I "see" them, after a fashion, in my mind's eye.

 FLOWERS AND ROCKS IN THE KITCHEN WINDOW